Wauwatosa, Wisconsin: In popular culture

 Wauwatosa is the home town of the narrator of an unrecorded song by Bob Dylan, "On, Wisconsin" (not to be confused with the University of Wisconsin fight song of the same name).
-The lyrics were written by Dylan in 1961 and finished in 2018 by local musician Trapper Schoepp.
-Schoepp wrote music to accompany Dylan's lyrics and recorded the song at Wauwatosa's Wire & Vice studio for his album Primetime Illusion.
-"In Name and Blood", Episode 2 of Season 3 of the television show Criminal Minds is set in Wauwatosa.
+The lyrics were written by Dylan in 1961, but the song remained unfinished until 2018, when local musician Trapper Schoepp wrote music to accompany Dylan's lyrics.
+Schoepp recorded the song at Wauwatosa's Wire & Vice studio for his album Primetime Illusion (2019).